semgrep/semgrep-rules/README.md

 pytest --timeout=60 --rule-directory=[path_to_rule_directory] --git-repo=[git_URL] tests/performance/test_public_repos.py
 ```

-If you omit `--git-repo` from the pytest command, it will run the provided benchmark repo.
+To run these in our benchmark repository, skip `--git-repo` from the pytest command (last command in the code snippet above).

 ### Rulesets